 Makeup: Bright Eyeshadow And Dark Lipstick

 In the 1980s, many women wore bright eyeshadow and dark lipstick.
 This was a popular look because it made women look more glamorous and sophisticated.
-Many women also wore false eyelashes and heavy foundation to complete their look.
+Many women also wore false eyelashes and heavy foundations to complete their looks.
 This style of makeup was often seen in magazines and on television, and many women wanted to recreate the looks they saw.

 The 80s were a time of bold fashion choices.
 From the neon colors to the big hair, people made fashion statements that were meant to be seen.
 And while some trends from the 80s have made a comeback, others are best left in the past.
 But one thing is for sure: the 80s was a time when people had fun with their fashion and weren’t afraid to take risks.